qndrm/TryHackMe/Rooms/Setup/README.md

 # My Setup

+You can do this manually or you can just let the scripts do it.

+First run the `setup.sh` on you machine then run the `install.sh` inside the Kali Linux container

 Currently I am using a MacBook Pro from 2016 and the binaries are compiled on Linux thats why I use a Kali Linux Docker Container.

 ## Kali Linux